 World Class Facilities

 - It is important for students to rehearse and advance skills in a safe environment which can be achieved through the use of state of the art simulation equipment.
 Our revolutionary facilities allow our educators to role play scenarios, including simulated birthing and emergency situations.
-A new QUB Simulation Centre is planned ,which is one of a few in the UK to incorporate simulation based education with an interdisciplinary approach including Medical, Nursing, Midwifery, Dentistry and Pharmacy students who will learn alongside one another.
+The KN Cheung Sk Chin Intersim Centre opened in 2021, which is one of a few in the UK to incorporate simulation based education with an interdisciplinary approach including Medical, Nursing, Midwifery, Dentistry and Pharmacy students who learn alongside one another.

 The programme will develop knowledge, skills and attributes central to midwifery practice: woman/family-centred; clinically effective; competent and safe; evidence based; and established on caring and ethical principles.
 It provides students with direct contact with women, their babies and families in home, hospital and community settings under the supervision and guidance of lecturers and skilled midwives.